idle-binary/principles-of-web-accessibility/README.md

 ## By default or death

 Accessibility fundamentally does not work as a plugin, add-on, or opt-in state.
-If you have to use an inaccessible interface to enable accessibility, you’re already screwed.
+If you have to use an inaccessible interface to _enable_ accessibility, you’re doomed.
 A low-contrast switch that turns on high contrast?
 Game over.
 Categorically, accessibility overlay software does not and cannot work.
 Adding _accessibility stuff_ on top of inaccessible stuff does not address what needs to be addressed.
 The specific features offered by such third-party interlopers are immaterial.
 Resist the ideology of _post hoc_ accessibility at all costs.
 A Minimum Viable Product without accessibility is not—even minimally—viable.

 ## Parity is paramount